quicwg/multipath/draft-ietf-quic-multipath.md

 validated, the anti-amplification limit from {{Section 8 of QUIC-TRANSPORT}}
 applies.

-If an endpoint sends a PATH_RESPONSE, it MUST be sent one the same path as used by the packet that contained the PATH_CHALLENGE frame, using a connection ID associated with the same path ID.
+If an endpoint sends a PATH_RESPONSE, it MUST be sent on the same path as used by the packet that contained the PATH_CHALLENGE frame, using a connection ID associated with the same path ID.